Aliases for GABRA4 Gene

 GeneCards Summary for GABRA4 Gene

 GABRA4 (Gamma-Aminobutyric Acid Type A Receptor Alpha4 Subunit) is a Protein Coding gene.
-Diseases associated with GABRA4 include Status Epilepticus and Schizophrenia.
-Among its related pathways are Apoptosis Pathway and Transmission across Chemical Synapses.
+Diseases associated with GABRA4 include Status Epilepticus and Autism Spectrum Disorder.
+Among its related pathways are Ligand-gated ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRA1.
+An important paralog of this gene is GABRA6.

 UniProtKB/Swiss-Prot for GABRA4 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.